 Each wave the formorians will get stronger.

-There are a total of 30 waves, if other 30 waves your Portal still has some health remaining, you have won the Demonic Siege.
+There are a total of 30 waves, if after 30 waves your Portal still has some health remaining, you have won the Demonic Siege.

-There are three difficulty levels, once you have beaten easy, you can next time try the next difficulty level.
+There are six difficulty levels, once you have beaten easy, you can next time try the next difficulty level.

 You can plan in the Demonic Siege ahead of time, but this is purely a administrative feature, the demonic siege in the end still has to be activated.